processing/processing-website/README.md

 The website is set up to deploy itself whenever a new GitHub release is created from the `main` branch:

 1. Go to [Releases](https://github.com/processing/processing-website/releases)
-2. Click "Create a new release"
+2. Click "Draft a new release"
 3. Choose a tag for this release.
 This value is not used for much, so you can just use `DD-MM-YYYY`
 4. Create the release.
 A GitHub action will run, which will build the website and upload to the S3 bucket.